AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 - **Security**: Allows you to specify identity providers for authentication and add groups, users, roles, and clients to your tenant.

-- **Developer Tools**: Provides code samples, an API console, and an editor for the OSIsoft Message Format (OMF).
+- **Developer Tools**: Provides code samples, an API console, and an editor for the Open Message Format (OMF).

-- **Support**: Provides access to documentation, logs, support links, the OCS blog, and other useful information.
+- **Support**: Provides access to documentation, logs, support links, the AVEVA Data Hub blog, and other useful information.

 ## Feature pages